derekxkwan/pdkvabs/README.md

 - dkpolyish1 - polyish abs with no note off
 - dkpulsewidth~ - pulse width modulation
 - dkroute2~ - one to two signal router
-- dkscaledeg_van - borrowed from SuperCollider's Scale object.
-Maps scale degrees to midi notes.
-Arguments are scale and starting midi note.
-Vanilla version of my scaledeg external using tables
 - dkselector - a row of 32 toggle boxes whose values are stored in an array (name passed by argument, requires cyclone)
 - dkseqgen1 - timed random sequence generator
 - dksisascl~ - SIne SAmple SCaLer